Sahana-manjunath1995/Flask-Mysql-Web-application/readme.md

 # Netflix project
 This is a netflix statistic dashboard.
-Code for creating a docker web application with Flask, MySQL and containerize using docker-compose tutorial
+Code for creating a docker web application with Flask, MySQL and containerize using docker-compose

 ## Requirements